pimclib/pimc-toolkit/README.md

 The binary will be located in the subdirectory `bin`.

-To build the documentation `make PimcLib-Sphinx` should be issued.
-This will produce some nasty warnings resulting from doxygen failing to handle some of the doxygen markup in some of the C++ header files.
+To build the documentation `make docs` should be issued.
+This will produce some nasty warnings resulting from doxygen failing to handle some doxygen markup in some C++ header files.
 The resulting documentation will mostly be ok, with some minor glitches.
-The resulting documentation is located in ` docs/docs/sphinx`.
+The resulting documentation is located in `docs/docs/sphinx`.

 <pre>
-$ make PimcLib-Sphinx
+$ make docs
  ...
  <em>[lots of output with some nasty warnings]</em>
  ...